dqops/dqo/docs/examples/data-completeness/detect-empty-or-incomplete-tables.md

 ![Propose a configuration of volume checks using rule miner](https://dqops.com/docs/images/examples/detect-empty-or-incomplete-table-propose-configuration-of-checks-using-rule-mining.png){ loading=lazy; width="1200px" }

-You will see a proposition of profile_row_count check configuration that will rise an error if the minimum count of rows fails below 16,339.
+You will see a proposition of profile_row_count check configuration that will raise an error if the minimum count of rows fails below 16,339.

 Pressing the **Apply** button saves the configuration of data quality checks and their rules.